Martin-Jung/Homepage/content/research/section-consplan.md

 #    text_color_light: true
 ---

 Funding for biodiversity is often limited and management for conservation or restoration has to be implemented in a way that is cost efficient and ideally beneficial to multiple assets, e.g. biodiversity as well as ecosystem services.
 I have used linear programming and optimization tools to derive delineations of global areas of importance for biodiversity and ecosystem services.
-Through future projects I am looking forward to expand on this work, particular the intersection between mapping synergies and tradeoffs between stakeholder preferences, land-use constrains, and the restoration of lost ecosystem service and biodiversity value.
+We are expanding this work through ongoing projects, particular on considering further synergies and tradeoffs with Nature Constributions to People, integrating stakeholder preferences, and current and future land-use and climatic constrains.

 {{<figure src="naturemap.png" caption="Global joint priorities for conserving biodiversity, carbon and water assets.
 Figure from Jung et. al. (2021)">}}